aeu/legible-algorithms/README.md

 ## Data Structures
 The data structures we take for granted.

+### Binary Search Tree

 <a href="https://github.com/aeu/legible-algorithms/tree/master/data_structures/binary_search_tree">Binary Search Tree &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (C++)</a>

+### Red Black Tree

 The Red-Black tree especially was a lot of typing.
-You see typically see it represented in books as about 20-30 lines of especially if you are making it robust.
-This one was definitely more than I expected. pseudocode, but the reality is that it's way more than that,
+You see typically see it represented in books as about 20-30 lines of pseudocode, but the reality is that it's way more than that, especially if you are making it robust.
+This one was definitely more than I expected.

 <a href="https://github.com/aeu/legible-algorithms/tree/master/data_structures/red-black-tree">Red Black Tree &mdash; Intruduction to Algorithms.
 Cormen, Leiserson, Rivest and Stein, MIT Press.
 (C++)</a>

+### Trie

 An implementation of trie.
 Never did one of these before, and it's been a hole in my knowledge for some time now.
 This was really fun to